 Gone are the days where most people can depend on their employer to provide them with pensions and lifetime benefits.

-The modern economy has allowed people to get much more creative in generating an income.
+The modern economy allows people to get much more creative in generating income.
 Many still work full-time jobs and may even supplement with part-time jobs, contract work, or side hustles.
 Others build businesses while still working full-time.

 People may blend an income from two part-time jobs together or pair working part-time with an entrepreneurial venture to make a full-time salary.
 Still, others choose just to simply work part-time.

 They may earn less money but appreciate the chance to design a lifestyle with a better work-life balance.

 Working part-time towards retirement might be exactly what you want to do.
 But how can achieving a better balance in life now affect your financial future?
 (Other than the obvious point that you wouldn’t be earning as much as you could working full-time.)
 Read on to find out.